omdxp/Quasi-Newton/README.md

 # Quasi Newton
-A matlab function for steepest descent optimization using Quasi Newton's method : BGFS & DFP
+A matlab function for steepest descent optimization using Quasi Newton's method : BGFS & DFP.
+Check out **Example.m** to see how to use it.

 # Summary
 1. In the first step, we update the direction of the descent.
 As we know, the matrix H must be positively defined, which is why, in the first iteration, by the approximation H is an identity.